adidesh07/my-site/README.md

 # my-site
 ###### (Project currently on-going)
  A Django based site created to for learning backend and frontend basics.
- This project makes use of user registration and authentication concepts.
+ This project makes use of user registration and authentication concepts as well as CRUD functionality.

  User can register, or login if already registered.
-After logging in user can also change their account details and password.
+After logging in, user can also change their account details and password.
+ Posts can be created with images and descriptions.
 ## Home Screen:
 ![](Images/Home.png)